OtmaneDaoudi/finnhub-data-streaming-pipline/README.md

 # Finnhub data streaming pipeline for real-time Bitcoin trades analysis
-A real-time dashboard to visualize Bitcoin trades as they happen, including key metrics like trades count, the count and average trade price over 1 minute time window, trade volume over time and much more.
+A real-time dashboard to visualize Bitcoin trades as they happen, including key metrics like trades count, the count and average trade price over a 1-minute time window, trade volume over time, and much more.
-The main goal was to leaverage the architecture of streaming data pipelines using well suited tools and technologies for reliability and low latency.
+The main goal was to leverage the architecture of streaming data pipelines using well-suited tools and technologies for reliability and low latency.

 ## Repository layout
 The repository is organized into two branches: